HiDannyZ/Transformations-and-Heightmaps-in-3D/README.md

 - Texture on Cubes
 - HeightMap
 - Transformations of the cube

+## How to Run the Program:
+  Download the Project_1.rar

+  KEEP ALL FILE NAMES THE SAME and the same order.

+  Double-click Project1.exe.

+### Software Used
+OpenGL and Microsoft Visual Studios C++.

 ##  Preamble
 Press T to get on the track and press again to get off track